 50 As noted above, the major restrictions set forth in 18 U.S.C. § 207(e) focus on communications and appearances.
 By contrast, if a former Member plays a background role, and does not appear in person or convey his or her name on any communications, the law does not appear to prohibit that person from advising those who seek official action from the Congress (with the exception of the provision that applies to all former employees relating to ongoing trade or treaty negotiations).
-This construction is consistent with regulations promulgated by OGE, interpreting a comparable prohibition that applies to Executive Branch personnel.
+This constructive Branch personnel.
 See 5 C.F.R. § 2641.201(d)(3).
 This matter is also addressed in the 2001 OLC opinion cited in note 45 above, including with regard to activities that do not constitute permissible "behind-the-scenes" activities.